-In a sense, with some adaptations, this can help us in forming a summary of the challenges and threats to cultural heritage and local content today: marginalization of minority and non-dominant communities and people by powerful political and commercial forces that use centralized power to establish their domination.
+The challenges and threats to cultural heritage and local content today can be summarised as the marginalization of minority and non-dominant communities and people by powerful political and commercial forces that use centralized power to establish their domination.
 In some cases such domination is a legacy of colonial rule, but in others it is a product of post-colonial conditions.
 In both cases though, differences in access to technology, media, educational facilities, and public expression disadvantage groups and communities that live on the geographical, social, and cultural margins of society.
 As a result, they find it difficult to retain their distinct heritage and cultures.

 This is not only or primarily a question of technology.
 Technology is a double-edged sword.
 It can grant access to poor people and distant communities by making access to public space and local diverse content easier and cheaper, but it can also result in flooding public spaces with global content, entrenching the dominance of English and other global languages, and diluting if not erasing altogether voices from the margins.
 A question for the BPF to consider is how this trend can be fought and reversed?